vadagasy/waph-vadagasy/labs/lab1/README.md

 ### Task 2: A Simple PHP Web application with User input

 a.
-PHP is a programming language used to create server-side web applications.
-I have developed a straightforward PHP web application that accepts user input as part of assignment 2.
-I installed PHP and set it up with ApacheServer for that.
+PHP is a programming tool used to create server-side web applications.
+I have developed a straightforward web application using PHP that accepts user input.
+As part of assignment 2 installation of PHP and apacheserver setup is done.
 Subsequently, I used subl to construct helloworld.php.
 Helloworld and my name, Srujana, are included in the sample code that I used.After copying it to /var/www/html, it was deployed by utilizing the localhost address and the.php file name to check in a browser.

 ![PHP web application](image/php.png)